TheDa21crj/-E-Commerce/README.md

 ## Our Vision

-Our goal is to create a seamless and secure online shopping experience for customers in the fashion industry.
-We are passionate about using the latest technology to innovate and improve the way people shop online.
-We believe that our application has the potential to revolutionize the e-commerce industry and provide significant value to both customers and merchants.
+The e-commerce industry has been facing challenges in the product replacement process, where the online companies bear a significant amount of financial loss due to the return and replacement of products.
+Our goal is to create a seamless and secure online shopping experience for customers in the fashion industry using AR.
+This will allow customers to try on clothes virtually before making a purchase, which will significantly reduce the number of returns and replacements, resulting in a significant decrease in financial loss for online companies.

 ## Features and Technology